-- Fully uphold and implement the school behaviour policy which promotes high expectations for behaviour, individual responsibility and excellent learning behaviour. - Fully engage with and uphold the school's Restorative approach to conflict in order to restore harmony in challenging situations. - Have clear rules and routines for behaviour in classrooms, and take responsibility for promoting good and courteous behaviour both in classrooms and around the schools, in accordance with the school's behaviour policy. - Manage classes effectively, using approaches which are appropriate to pupils' needs in order to involve and motivate them. - Maintain good relationships with pupils, exercise appropriate authority, and act decisively when necessary. - Maintain good order, behaviour and respect for others - Promote understanding of the school's rules and values - Safeguard health and safety - Develop relationships with and between pupils to support their learning.
+- Fully uphold and implement the school behaviour policy which promotes high expectations for behaviour, individual responsibility and excellent learning behaviour. - Fully engage with and uphold the school's restorative approach to conflict in order to restore harmony in challenging situations. - Have clear rules and routines for behaviour in classrooms, and take responsibility for promoting good and courteous behaviour both in classrooms and around the schools, in accordance with the school's behaviour policy. - Manage classes effectively, using approaches which are appropriate to pupils' needs in order to involve and motivate them.

+- Maintain good relationships with pupils, exercise appropriate authority, and act decisively when necessary. - have high expectations of behaviour, and establish a framework for discipline with a range of strategies, using praise, sanctions and rewards consistently and fairly.